French presidential candidate Macron target of Russian ‘fake news’: party chief

 U.S. intelligence agencies said in a report last month that Russian President Vladimir Putin had directed a cyber campaign to help Republican Donald Trump’s electoral chances by discrediting Democrat Hillary Clinton in the 2016 presidential race.

-French Defence Minister Jean Yves Le Drian has warned of “cyber destabilization” and media reports say defense and security agencies are due to meet soon under President Francois Hollande on the issue.
+French Defence Minister Jean Yves Le Drian has warned of “cyber destabilisation” and media reports say defence and security agencies are due to meet soon under President Francois Hollande on the issue.
 The Elysee has so far not confirmed any such meeting.Report Typo/Error